hungrybluedev/root-from-parameters/README.md

 ```

 A web page will open in the default browser.
 Clicking on the required notebook will open it in a new tab where the code can be run and the results can be verified.

+## License

+This work is licensed under the MIT License.
+Check [LICENSE](/LICENSE) for more information.

+## Contact

+My contact email is available in the paper.
+If you do not have access to that, use your preferred way of communication from the many available at my [Contact Page](https://hungrybluedev.in/contact/).